SamsungInternet/SamsungBluetoothWiFiManager/README.md

 ### Required Software Components
-The underlying system depends on prerequisits for the bleno library.
+The underlying system depends on prerequisits for the bleno library to work.
 But to minimise context switching we have placed the commands below:

      /> sudo apt-get install bluetooth bluez libbluetooth-dev libudev-dev build-essential